-The Downside: The upgrade to 4G could mean a reduction in performance for the 3G users, and with 3G slowly being fazed out, it's only a matter of time before people are forced into upgrading.
+The upgrade to 4G could mean a reduction in performance for the 3G users, and with 3G slowly being fazed out, it's only a matter of time before people are forced into upgrading.
 Then, we can look forward to 5G.
 So much for the simple life.

 To add to the speed of 4G capabilities, the iPhone 5 is sporting a newly designed A6 chip, which performs at more than twice the speed (in graphics and basic functionality) as the A5 chip found in the iPhone 4.
 If this iPhone were competing in a marathon, it would be one of the Kenyan runners that always finishes way ahead of the rest of the pack (like any Android device).

-The Downside: A faster Android will soon be created, followed by a faster iPhone, and the mad cycle will continue because this is an important competition in the world.
+A faster Android will soon be created, followed by a faster iPhone, and the mad cycle will continue because this is an important competition in the world.